SSN-774 Virginia-class Design

 - Throttleman-Reactor Operator: Increased use of technology and automation allows the Reactor Operator also to perform the duties of the Throttleman while carrying out his current responsibilities.

-- Auxiliaryman Aft Watchstation: The relative simplicity and innovative automation of Virginia's engineroom will allow engineroom personnel to monitor installed auxiliary equipment, thus eliminating the Auxiliaryman Aft watchstation.
+- Auxiliaryman Aft Watchstation: The relative simplicity and innovative automation of Virginia's engineroom would allow engineroom personnel to monitor installed auxiliary equipment, thus eliminating the Auxiliaryman Aft watchstation.

 - Torpedo Room Watch: Automated systems and tours by other watchstanders allow the elimination of the Torpedo Room Watchstander.